dpck/form/README.md

 ### **SubmitForm**

 This class extends the `Preact.Component` and implements the `submit` method which will send the data to the server and await for the response while setting the `formLoading` property of the state to `true`.
-The `error` and `success` properties will also be set upon the arrival of data.
+The `error` and `success` properties will also be set upon the arrival of data, with the JSON response being used to extract the error.
 The `submitFinish` callback can be used to receive the result of the form submission.
-Components implementing this abstract class must implement their own render method.
+Components implementing this abstract class must write their own render method.

 __<a name="type-submitformprops">`SubmitFormProps`</a>__: Options for the SubmitForm component.